GreedFall: Plot

 Three days later, Constantin's sickness is cured, but his physical appearance has changed, becoming similar to that of the natives.
 He reveals that Catasach performed a ritual that turned him into a doneigad, making him resistant to the malichor.
-With Vinbarr dead, De Sardet intervenes in the native's election of the new high king, and the winning candidate grants them entry into the sanctuary.
+With Vinbarr dead, De Sardet intervenes in the natives' election of the new high king, and the winning candidate grants them entry into the sanctuary.
 En on mil frichtimen reveals that the malichor is not a disease, but a poison generated by the continent in response to its exploitation by its people.
 It promises to help cure the malichor, but warns that Constantin's actions are weakening it.

 Confused and horrified by the warning, De Sardet discovers that Constantin has become addicted to his doneigad powers, and is performing more rituals to steal more of the island's power from en on mil frichtimen, intending to destroy both the natives and the settlers and rule the island alone.
 De Sardet confronts Constantin alone in the sanctuary, and is given the choice to either kill him and leave the island's fate in the hands of the factions, or join him in conquering the island.

 If the player chooses to kill Constantin, the ending that follows will vary depending on the elected high king and the player's relationship with their companions and the various factions on Teer Fradee.
 If the player chooses to join Constantin, the two cousins steal en on mil frichtimens power and become godlike beings, unleashing a reign of terror upon the world.